 |Christoph U. Correll, MD

-The Donald and Barbara Zucker School of Medicine at Hofstra/Northwell
+Professor of Psychiatry, The Zucker School of Medicine at Hofstra/Northwell, New York, NY

 Safe and effective treatments for schizophrenia are imperative to optimizing personalized therapy, which helps in reducing relapse and promoting functional recovery in patients with schizophrenia.
 Emerging data on reducing symptoms, maintaining effective therapy over long-term periods, and minimizing treatment-related metabolic side effects can guide clinicians in choosing the best therapies for their patients.

 In the final episode of the CMEOcast podcast series on schizophrenia, expert faculty focus on the utilization of this data in clinical practice in order to assist clinicians in optimizing their management of schizophrenia.